-The underside of mower decks are just painted, so debris gets thrown against it and it resonates, like a bell.
+Bare Metal – The underside of mower decks are just painted, debris thrown against the deck resonates, like a bell.

 You can DIY this one, at the auto parts store you can buy spray on bed liner which adds sound deadening and metal protection to your deck.

-Valve train will be noisy if their is excessive lash.
+Valve Lash – Valve train will be noisy if there’s excessive lash.